 Answered By: Vicki Sciuk

-PURLs allow you to provide an item to your students, such as a full-text article located within a database, by copying the Permalink and posting it in Canvas.
+PURLs allow you to provide an item to your students, such as a full-text article located within a database, by copying the URL from a Link Icon and posting it in Canvas.
 This specific link to the article will work reliably and will work off campus.
 Students can also use it at the end of their citations to make sure they can go back to the full article, and so their instructors can see where they got the material in their papers from.

 FACULTY NOTE: Articles in online databases are provided by licensing agreements and utilizing the PURLs (persistent links) is the recommended method for sharing this type of content.
 Posting articles in an open access environment can be copyright infringement unless you secure permission from the publisher and/or author.
 Because of this, please keep the content within Canvas, and use the Permalinks from our subscribed resources, which do not require such authorization.